usnistgov/SCTK/readme.txt

 			  Optional Software:

+To use the interactive installation for sclite, edit the file src/sclite/config.sh at line 36, set the user_interaction=1 it will ask you during the configuration (make config) if you want to use GNU diff instead of sclite and CMU-Cambridge SLM for sclite.
+Those choices are not recommended and not used anymore.

 Sclite has the ability to use GNU's "diff" utility as an alternate string alignment method.
 The installer has the choice whether or not to include this ability in the compiled version.